AleenaTim/CSCI499_Project/flavorflow/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm dev`

+Runs the app in the development mode.\
+launch backend on [localhost:5000](http://localhost:5000) and React frontend on [http://localhost:3000](http://localhost:3000) concurrently.
+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\